tagion/core-playnet/README.md

 ### Tagionboot CLI
-The tagionboot is used to convert the payment requet with tagion amount to the Dart database recorder file.
+The tagionboot is used to convert the payment request with tagion amount to the Dart database recorder file.

 Use  `tagionboot invoice_file.hibon -o genesis.hibon`command to do it.